-A. All reports must be written using the Bullying, Harassment, of Intimidation Reporting Form.
-They must then be promptly and appropriately investigated by the school

-- administrator or the administrative designee, consistent with due process rights, using the Bullying, Harassment, or Intimidation Incident Investigation Form within two school days after receipt of a reporting form or as timely as possible for school administration. - B. School administrators or the administrative designee will determine whether bullying, harassment, or intimidation actually occurred by taking steps to verify who committed the act of bullying, harassment, or intimidation and whether others played a role in perpetuating this act.
-Other related complaints, if any, will be reviewed in making this determination. - C. Neither victim nor witnesses should be promised confidentiality at the onset of an investigation.
+- 1. All reports must be written using the Bullying, Harassment, of Intimidation Reporting Form.
+They must then be promptly and appropriately investigated by the school administrator or the administrative designee, consistent with due process rights, using the Bullying, Harassment, or Intimidation Incident Investigation Form within two school days after receipt of a reporting form or as timely as possible for school administration. - 2.
+School administrators or the administrative designee will determine whether bullying, harassment, or intimidation actually occurred by taking steps to verify who committed the act of bullying, harassment, or intimidation and whether others played a role in perpetuating this act.
+Other related complaints, if any, will be reviewed in making this determination. - 3.
+Neither the targeted student nor witnesses should be promised confidentiality at the onset of an investigation.
 It cannot be predicted what will be discovered or if a hearing may result from the ultimate outcome of the investigation.
 Efforts should be made to increase the confidence and trust of the victim and any witnesses.
-They will be informed that any information discussed and recorded will be confined to "need to know" status. - D. School administrators or the administrative designee will immediately notify parents of the victim an offender of the incident. - E. School administrators or the administrator designee will apply consequences and/or remedial actions consistent with due process rights using the range of listed consequences as a guide.
-The offender will be informed that retaliation against a victim or bystander is strictly prohibited and that progressive consequences will occur if the activity continues. - F. The administrator/designee will create a written record of the bullying, harassment, or intimidation incident and any disciplinary actions taken, as well as the statements of the victim, witness, and offender.
+They will be informed that any information discussed and recorded will be confined to "need to know" status. - 4.
+School administrators or the administrative designee will immediately notify parents of the targeted student and offender of the incident.
+If not immediate, the notifications must occur within 3 business days for the victim, and 5 business days for the offender. - 5.
+School administrators or the administrator designee will apply consequences and/or remedial actions consistent with due process rights using the range of listed consequences as a guide.
+The offender will be informed that retaliation against a targeted student or bystander is strictly prohibited and that progressive consequences will occur if the activity continues. - 6.
+The administrator/designee will create a written record of the bullying, harassment, or intimidation incident and any disciplinary actions taken, as well as the statements of the targeted student, witness, and offender.
 Discussions with all parties should be documented as soon as possible after the event.
-Any material records or evidence will not be discarded while a criminal investigation or prosecution resulting from the incident is ongoing. - G. Separate conferences with the victim and offender will occur within two weeks after the investigation to determine whether the bullying, harassment, or intimidation has continued and whether additional consequences need to be implemented.
+Any material records or evidence will not be discarded while a criminal investigation or prosecution resulting from the incident is ongoing. - 7.
+Separate conferences with the targeted student and offender will occur within two weeks after the investigation to determine whether the bullying, harassment, or intimidation has continued and whether additional consequences need to be implemented.
 These conferences may occur as part of the counseling intervention.
-Another follow-up conference or conversation will be held with the victim four weeks after the initial follow-up conference to determine if the bullying, harassment, or intimidation has ceased.
-Each school Principal will determine which staff member will conduct the conferences. - H. The administrator/designee should be aware that some acts of bullying, harassment, or intimidation could also be delinquent acts.
+Another follow-up conference or conversation will be held with the targeted student four weeks after the initial follow-up conference to determine if the bullying, harassment, or intimidation has ceased.
+Each school Principal will determine which staff member will conduct the conferences.

+8. The administrator/designee should be aware that some acts of bullying, harassment, or intimidation could also be delinquent acts.
 If they are delinquent acts, they promptly shall be reported to the responsible law enforcement agency according to the Code of Maryland Regulations (COMAR) 13A.08.01.15.

-VII.
+VI.
 Types of support services available to the student bully, victim, witness, and any bystanders.

-The following list of the types of support services available to the student bully, victim, witness, and any bystanders is presented as a guide that by no means limits the Principal/designee from including other additional support services.
+The following list of the types of support services available to the student bully, targeted student, witness, and any bystander is presented as a guide that by no means limits the Principal/designee from including other additional support services.
 Interventions and programs should be implemented as appropriate based on context, situation, age, and severity.
-The Principal/designee is encouraged to provide a list of the types of available support services as outlined in the "Every Parent Can" community resource list.
+The Principal/designee is encouraged to provide a list of the types of available support services as outlined in the local community resource list/guide.